thomasmatlock/portal-threejs/README.md

 -   **[📖 docs/Portal/](docs/Portal/)** - Game design, mechanics, and technical specifications
 -   **[⚙️ docs/Portal/principles_enforcement.md](docs/Portal/principles_enforcement.md)** - Code quality guidelines and automated enforcement

-## Contributing

-This project is currently in active development.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License

 This project is a non-commercial recreation for educational and demonstration purposes.
 Portal is a trademark of Valve Corporation.